cf7316/memory-game/README.md

 I could not load the glitch webpage, so I worked on the project from an imported github project by another user (https://github.com/potch).
 To the best of my knowledge, what I imported is identical to the template on glitch and the rest has been my original work.

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 I found out about CodePath two days before the application deadline, so I had little time to work on the project.
 In particular, the glitch website would not load when I started the project.
 This surprised me but I was not daunted by the challenge the challenge.
-First, I emailed the admin of CodePath to inform them of this issue.
-Next, with my previous knowledge of github, I imported a project template and completed the project without glitch.
+I first emailed the admin of CodePath to inform them of this issue.
+Then, with my previous knowledge of github, I imported a project template and completed the project without glitch.
 Although I did not have the opportunity to see what has changed as soon as I wrote the code, I studied the guidelines rigorously and alos examined the code to the best of my abilities.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) The ability of a webpage to interact with the users fascinates me.
 This project introduced me to the basic ideas behind what I am so used to doing-- interacting with my computer.
 I would like to learn more about what actions users can perform because this has an enormous range of implications in programs and games.
 Another question I have is about live and multiplayer games.
 I know that this would entail much more information about the internet, but the inclusion of more players would open up new dimensions for this game.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 I have been playing an instrument since I was little and the set-up of this game reminds me of the perfect pitch training/testing app that would be useful to many music students.
 With 12 buttons to represent each note and generating notes randomly each turn, I could turn this game into that app.
 The user would hear a tone and choose what note they think it is.
 The same idea could be extended to chords (which is an app that I would personally use because I do not have chord-identifying skills).
+It would even be possible to make a simple instrument from this game, and the user could interact with the keyboard instead of the mouse for easier controls.
 In general, I found javascript to be flexible and powerful through this project.